NekoNoka/Neko-OWOP-Scripts/README.md

 This is mostly for my own enjoyment to see what I can make and to allow for artists to have an easier time making art.

-Please leave suggestions on tools/features that I can add to make it better.
+Please create a new issue to leave suggestions on tools/features that I can add to make the script better.

 # Requirements